OshadhaVimuB/ChitChat/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request after reading [CONTRIBTUING.md](CONTRIBTUING.md) file.
+Please feel free to submit a Pull Request after reading [Contributing Steps](./CONTRIBTUING.md) file.

+## 🤝 Code of Conduct

+We are committed to fostering a welcoming and inclusive community.
+Please read our [Code of Conduct](./CODE_OF_CONDUCT.md) to understand the behavior we expect from all participants in the ChitChat project.

 ## 📜 License